needle-mirror/com.unity.purchasing/Documentation~/CodelessIAPButton.md

 }
 ```

 When a user selects this button at run time, the button calls the purchase restoration API for the current store.
-This functionality works on the iOS App Store, the Mac App Store and the Windows Store.
+This functionality works on the iOS App Store, the Mac App Store.
 You may want to hide the __Restore__ button on other platforms.

 Unity IAP will always invoke the __On Transactions Restored (Boolean, String)__ function on the __Restore IAP Button__  with the result and the associated error message if the restore fails.
 If the restore succeeds, Unity IAP invokes the __On Purchase Complete (Product)__ function on the __IAP Button__ associated with that Product.